 Spanish 4H is a Latin America and Hispanic Studies survey course, covering the history, culture, and literature of Spain, the Caribbean, Central, and South America.
 This course is conducted in Spanish and is designed to integrate all previously-acquired language skills while promoting initiative and self-direction.
 Students will perfect their oral proficiency in communication and collaboration in the target language while simultaneously sharpening their reading, writing, and grammatical skills.
 Students will sharpen their listening comprehension skills through exposure to native speaker audio texts.
 Special emphasis will be given to developing interpersonal, interpretive, and presentational writing and speaking skills.
-Cultural knowledge will be brought alive through literature, poetry, art, and music and will also be intertwined throughout the year with other class themes utilizing authentic sources both written and aural.
-Students will also be introduced to the six-course themes of the AP Spanish Language and Culture class.
+Cultural knowledge will be brought alive through literature, poetry, art, and music and will also be introduced to the six-course themes of the AP Spanish Language and Culture class.
 Students will also explore opportunities for outreach into the community and/or engage in cultural exchanges.
 The target proficiency level for this course is Intermediate Mid.